-Easily compose environments to create articles that support multiple Python stacks or language combinations like R+Python or Clojure+Julia.
-Articles can also transclude environments from other articles.
-Transluded environments can be modified without changing the original, which makes sharing custom defaults simple and experimentation risk-free.
+Easily compose environments to create notebooks that support multiple Python stacks or language combinations like R+Python or Clojure+Julia.
+Notebooks can also import environments from other notebooks.
+Imported environments can be modified without changing the original, which makes sharing custom defaults simple and experimentation risk-free.

 Walls make collaboration difficult.

 Nextjournal doesn't have the same boundaries as traditional code repositories or Jupyter notebooks.
 Collaboration is made easy because composability is a core aspect of Nextjournal's design.